project-flotta/project-flotta.github.io/documentation/latest/operations/data_synchronization.md

 The Flotta agent synchronizes paths specified in the configuration every 15 seconds.
 Only new or changed files are transferred.

 Files removed on the device are not removed from the storage.
+Deleting the workload will remove the used storage.